phillipbarron/listen/README.md

 ### AWS Comprehend API

-The app authenticates with the [AWS API](https://aws.amazon.com/comprehend) using temporary credentials obtained from the Wormhole.
+The app authenticates with the [AWS API](https://aws.amazon.com/comprehend) using credentials obtained from the Wormhole.
 This requires that you have a dev-cert location and an AWS account number exported:

 ```bash
 export AWS_ACCOUNT_NUMBER="12345678910";